Danelle Umstead is blind.

 • General knowledge and experience around alpine ski racing.

 • To appear as if I were a legitimate alpine ski racer while skiing around gates.
 At night.
 In pitch darkness.

-• The stamina to wear aforementioned spandex and race fit ski boots from 9PM to 12AM on a frigid and windy night.
+• The stamina to wear aforementioned spandex and race fit ski boots from 9PM to 12AM on a frigid and windy night in January.

 The Comcast Corporation sponsors Team USA and planned to air a commercial highlighting Danelle’s story in the weeks leading up to the 2018 Paralympic events in Pyeongchang, South Korea.
 My main role would be to ski in the darkness to simulate what it’s like for Danelle when she’s rocketing down the slope.
 During the daylight hours, I would serve as a body double for the shot sequence of clicking into the racing skis and the drone footage of Danelle on a mountaintop.